Dundas County Militia: Rebellions of 1837–1838

-On January 21, 1822, the Dundas Cavalry Troop was formed under Capt.
+On 21 January 1822, the Dundas Cavalry Troop was formed under Capt.
 Peter Shaver, Michael Brouse and George Ault commissioned Lieutenants, Jacob Brouse commissioned Cornet.
-The cavalry troop was attached to the Dundas Militia regiments into the 1840s, and served duty during the Rebellion in 1838.
+The Dundas Troop of Horse was attached to the Dundas Militia regiments into the 1850s, and served duty at Prescott under Capt.
+Ault during the Rebellion in 1838, and at Cornwall in 1839.

 In 1837, the 1st Regiment of Dundas Militia was reorganized into two battalions, or regiments, to better serve the new townships of Winchester and Mountain.
 The 1st Regiment (Battalion) would serve Winchester and Williamsburg and was commanded by Col. John Crysler and Lt.
 Col. J. MacDonell.
 The 2nd Regiment (Battalion) would serve Mountain and Matilda and was commanded by Col. George Merkley and Lt.
 Col. MacDonell.

 With the outbreak of the Rebellions of 1837–1838 the two regiments of Dundas Militia were again called out for the defence of the county.
-On November 12, 1838, men of the Hunters' Lodges came ashore in Prescott and took refuge in the windmill there, and a force of British Regulars along with the Grenville Militia, Glengarry Highlanders, Incorporated Militia, and Dundas Militia were dispatched to drive them back across the St Lawrence River.
-At the Battle of the Windmill a force of 300 men of the 1st Dundas Regiment, commanded by Col. John Crysler, and 2nd Dundas Regiment, commanded by Col. George Merkley, participated in the first attack on November 13 and were present for the surrender on November 16.
-Casualties from the Dundas Militia were three killed and seven wounded.
+On 12 November 1838, men of the Hunters' Lodges came ashore in Prescott and took refuge in the windmill there, and a force of British Regulars along with the Grenville Militia, Glengarry Highlanders, Incorporated Militia, and Dundas Militia were dispatched to drive them back across the St Lawrence River.
+At the Battle of the Windmill, a force of 300 men from the 1st Dundas Regiment, commanded by Col. John Crysler, and the 2nd Dundas Regiment, commanded by Col. George Merkley, participated in the main attack on 13 November and were present for the surrender on 16 November.
+Casualties from the Dundas Militia were three killed and eight wounded.
+It was during the Rebellion period that the regiments were collectively referred to as the Royal Dundas Militia, perhaps due to their gallant conduct at the battle, as evidenced on the flag of the 2nd Dundas Regiment.